 Students will also be introduced to longitudinal data analysis.

 Qualitative study design – Prof. H. Bastiaens

-We will explain why and when qualitative research can be used, assess its validity and reliability:
+We will explain why and when qualitative research can be used, and assess its validity and reliability.

-The students will be able to design their own qualitative study, analyse qualitative data and design and publish qualitative research studies. (software used NVivo or Atlas).
+The students will be able to design their own qualitative study, analyse qualitative data and design and publish qualitative research studies (using NVivo or Atlas software).

 To have an idea of the day-to-day programme during the 6-week course you can download the schedule of the fourth EBQ (2016).

 Download the EBQ programme outline 2016 (pdf - 262kB)